-When it comes to online content consumption, both millennials and Gen Z spend most of their time watching videos and visiting social media sites.
+Regarding online content consumption, millennials and Gen Z spend most of their time watching videos and visiting social media sites.

-While you might have already known that mobile optimization and video marketing are a key digital strategies in 2019, these stats serve as more evidence that it can help you zone in on young adult generations.
+While you might have already known that mobile optimization and video marketing are a key digital strategies, these stats prove that it can help you zone in on young adult generations.
 If you really want to attract attention from both Gen Z or millennials, you'll want to create mobile videos, mobile ecommerce sites, or other phone-based experiences that cater to them.
-You should also be sure to market yourself on platforms that are already mobile, such as major social media apps.
+You should also be sure to market yourself on platforms that're already mobile, such as major social media apps.

 3. Both spend a lot of time on social media, but the platforms they use are quite different.

-To get an idea of how people perceived each generation's social media usage, I asked the same group of 350 people noted in the Lucid poll above to weigh in on which group they thought spent more time on social media.
+To understand how people perceived each generation's social media usage, I asked the same group of 350 people noted in the Lucid poll above to weigh in on which group they thought spent more time on social media.
 Here's what they said:

 Data Source: Lucid Software

-The results of the poll above were fairly split between millennials and Gen Z. However, 27% of participants say both generations are "always logged on."
+The poll results above were fairly split between millennials and Gen Z. However, 27% of participants say both generations are "always logged on."